coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 do so, you are no longer considered to be grappling that character (and vice versa).

-You can't draw or use a weapon (against the pinned character or any other character), escape another's grapple, retrieve a spell component, pin another character, or break another's pin while you are pinning an opponent.
+You can’t draw or use a weapon (against the pinned character or any other character), escape another’s grapple, retrieve a spell component, pin another character, or break another’s pin while you are pinning an opponent.

-#### If You're Pinned by an Opponent
+#### If You’re Pinned by an Opponent

 When an opponent has pinned you, you are held immobile (but not helpless) for 1 round.
-While you're pinned, you take a --4 penalty to your AC against opponents other than the one pinning you.
-At your opponent's option, you may also be unable to speak.
+While you’re pinned, you take a –4 penalty to your AC against opponents other than the one pinning you.
+At your opponent’s option, you may also be unable to speak.
 On your turn, you can try to escape the pin by making an opposed grapple check in place of an attack.
 You can make an Escape Artist check in place of your grapple check if you want, but this requires a standard action.
-If you win, you escape the pin, but you're still grappling.
+If you win, you escape the pin, but you’re still grappling.

 #### Joining a Grapple

-If your target is already grappling someone else, you can use an attack to start a grapple, as above, except that the target doesn't get an attack of opportunity against you, and your grab automatically succeeds.
+If your target is already grappling someone else, you can use an attack to start a grapple, as above, except that the target doesn’t get an attack of opportunity against you, and your grab automatically succeeds.
 You still have to make a successful opposed grapple check to become part of the grapple.